 Trademark filings are a matter of public record.
 Thus, anyone with an Internet connection and a minimal amount of training has access to the particulars of trademark applications and registrations.
 As a result, some companies try to trick trademark filers into paying fees for unnecessary services.

 Before paying any trademark-related fees, verify that the invoice is from an authorized entity.
-If the notice appears to be from a governmental entity, make sure it is the government trademark office with which you filed your application (e.g., the USPTO).
+If the notice appears to be from a government agency, make sure it is the government trademark office with which you filed your application (e.g., the USPTO).
 No other government entity will contact you regarding your application.
 Of course, many of the companies that try to confuse trademark owners attempt to appear as “official” as possible.
-Note that the Patent and Trademark Office in the United States, and in virtually all other countries, does not write directly to the applicant if it is represented by local counsel.
-Accordingly, if you are represented by a lawyer or agent, pay particular attention to any unsolicited mail you may receive that purports to relate to your trademark.
+Note that most government trademark offices do not write directly to an applicant that is represented by local counsel of record.
+Accordingly, if you are represented by an attorney or agent, pay particular attention to any unsolicited mail you may receive that purports to relate to your trademark.
 When in doubt, contact your trademark counsel about documents of questionable authenticity or merit that are related to your trademark before providing any financial or other sensitive or confidential information.